Polish parliament approves resolution to hold referendum on election day

-WARSAW, Aug 17 (Reuters) - Polish lawmakers on Thursday passed a resolution to hold a referendum on the same day as parliamentary elections on Oct.
-15, finalising the questions that will be put before voters in what some analysts say is a government bid to mobilise its base.
+WARSAW, Aug 17 (Reuters) - Polish lawmakers passed a resolution on Thursday to hold a referendum on migration and three other issues on the same day as parliamentary elections on Oct.
+15, in what some analysts say is a government bid to mobilise its base.

 Ruling nationalists Law and Justice (PiS) say the referendum aims to make sure the will of the people is respected on four issues: the privatisation of state companies, raising the retirement age, a fence on the Belarus border, and accepting migrants under a European Union deal.